 You are now equipped with a few new ECE teaching strategies and methods that have proven effective for others in your field.
 Your learning doesn’t stop there, though.
 The world of ECE is constantly changing, and staying up-to-date on the latest trends and news can help you be a better educator.
 To help with that, check out our article, “3 Trends in Early Childhood Education that You Should Know About.”

 EDITOR’S NOTE: This article was originally published in November 2014.
-It has since been updated to include information relevant to 2017.
+It has since been updated.
 Insights from Schneider and Meissner remain from the original article.